SeekingFor/jfniki/readme.txt

 CONTRIBUTORS:
 ---
+SeekingForAttention
+ o made the jfniki Freenet Plugin into a real toadlet.

 sethcg@a-tin0kMl1I~8xn5lkQDqYZRExKLzJITrxcNsr4T~fY
  o patch to make jfniki work with Freetalk. o patch to dump jfniki to html for insertion as a freesite (DumpWiki)